Dehypnotic/comfyui-save-mp3/README.md

 I felt the comfy-core node lacked some functionality so I made one with...

 - Audio input: accepts common formats used by audio nodes
-- File path: choose output subfolder or absolute path on any drive
+- File path: choose ComfyUI output subfolder or absolute path on any drive
 - Filename prefix: like the comfy-core node
 - Bitrate mode: variable, constant, average (libmp3lame)
 - Quality: low, medium, high (mapped per mode)

-- Audio output for preview
+- Audio output for preview with external node
+- Bitrate info output

 ...while keeping it as simple as possible.
-Preview with an external node.

 ### Installation
 1) Open CMD in your ComfyUI `custom_nodes/` directory.